dheero/OBF.github.io/README.md

 ---
 title: README
 ---
+# Note: this repo is now obsolete--please go to https://github.com/OBF/homepage

 This is an attempt to automatically convert a Mediawiki XML export from http://www.open-bio.org into markdown (using pandoc) as a git